Roxy Dorlas

 Bongbong Roxy Vestidas Dorlas (born 2 September 1987) is a Filipino football coach and former player.
-He is currently the chairman of Loyola, and was the first head coach of Philippines Football League (PFL) club Maharlika Manila.
+He was the first coach of Philippines Football League (PFL) club Maharlika Manila.

 Personal life

-Dorlas grew up in The Hague, Netherlands.
+Dorlas born and grew up in The Hague, Netherlands.
 Every two years he and his parents would go to the Philippines, the home country of his mother, for a vacation.
 At age 17, Dorlas and his family moved to the Philippines.

 Playing career

 Collegiate

 Dorlas was invited by the high school coach of the girls' football varsity team of San Beda College to join the school's men's varsity team after he was seen kicking a ball.
 Dorlas' sister was a player of the school's football team.
 Dorlas joined a training session with the men's varsity team and decided to study at San Beda and suit for the school's team.

 He led San Beda in winning the football title at NCAA Season 86 in 2011.